 Di² enables match-making between investors, service providers, asset owners and other stakeholders by focusing on concrete transactions rather than talk.
 The organisation is thereby bridging the existing gap between all actors in the current digital infrastructure and financial worlds.

-Di²’s mission crystallises in its annual Summit which will take place on 12 March 2018 in Frankfurt.
+Di²’s mission crystallises in its annual Summit which will take place in March 2019.

 Di² integrates you into the Digital Infrastructure Community.
 Di² is a network of partners, fostering investments for the Information Economy.
 Our partners are high-profile, encouraged industry associations, NGOs, public institutions and research facilities with a worldwide and local perspective.
 Members of Di² benefit from this partner network and gain thereby special access to their experts, events, financial and industry insights as well as databases.
 We are looking forward to welcoming your expertise within the Di² community!